 - a.
 Less-than-significant impact.
-The Project would require the construction of new water, storm water drainage, sewer facilities; above and/or belowground electrical facilities, natural gas facilities, and telecommunications (e.g., cable, fiber optics, phone, etc.) typical of commercial development.
+The project would require the construction of new water, storm water drainage, sewer facilities; above and/or belowground electrical facilities, natural gas facilities, and telecommunications (e.g., cable, fiber optics, phone, etc.) typical of commercial and residential development.
 Water, storm water, and sewer structures would have to be designed to meet the City's Current Subdivision & Engineering Design Manual (Bakersfield 1999).
-Compliance with the Design Manual would ensure that the facilities would not result in significant environmental effects.
+Compliance with the Design Manual would ensure that the such facilities would not result in significant environmental effects.
 Electrical, natural gas, and telecommunications facilities would be placed by the individual serving utilities; these entities already have in place safety and siting protocols to ensure that placement of new utilities to serve new construction would not have a significant effect on the environment.
-Therefore, the Project would not require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects. - b.
+Therefore, the project would not require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects. - b.
 Less-than-significant impact.
-The designated water purveyor is California Water Service Company Bakersfield district.
-The District has provided a letter stating that water service can be supplied in compliance with their current UWMP that accounts for normal, dry, and multiple dry years.
-Therefore, the Project has sufficient water supplies available to serve the Project and reasonably foreseeable future development during normal, dry and multiple dry years.
+The designated water purveyor is California Water Service.
+Cal Water Service has provided a letter stating that water service can be supplied in compliance with their current CPUC that accounts for normal, dray, and multiple dry years (Cal Water, 2022).
+Therefore, the project has sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years. - c.

-- c.
 Less-than-significant impact.
-Wastewater as a result of the Project would be treated at Waste Water Treatment Plant ("WWTP") No. 2, which is owned and operated by the City.
+Wastewater as a result of the project would be treated at Waste Water Treatment Plant ("WWTP") No. 2, which is owned and operated by the City.
 WWTP No. 2 has an overall capacity of 25 MGD and a current available capacity of 11.3 MGD (Bakersfield 2019).
-WWTP No. 2 has sufficient capacity to serve the Project.
-As a result, it has been determined that the wastewater treatment provider which serves or may serve the Project has adequate capacity to serve the Project's Projected demand in addition to the provider's existing commitments. - d.
+WWTP No. 2 has sufficient capacity to serve the project.
+As a result, it has been determined that the wastewater treatment provider which serves or may serve the project has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments. - d.
 Less-than-significant impact.
-It is assumed that solid waste generated as a result of the Project would be disposed at the Bena Landfill located at 2951 Neumarkel Road, Bakersfield, CA 93307.
+The solid waste generated as a result of the project would be disposed at the Bena Landfill located at 2951 Neumarkel Road, Bakersfield, CA 93307.
 In accordance with city standards which are designed to achieve State waste stream reduction and recycling goals, the Solid Waste Division of Public Works will conduct a detailed review of the facility at the time of development to incorporate appropriate on-site trash facilities, subject to city approval.
-Therefore, the Project would be served by a landfill with sufficient permitted capacity to accommodate the Project's solid waste disposal needs. - e.
+Therefore, the project would be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs. - e.
 Less-than-significant impact.
-By law, the Project would be required to comply with federal, state, and local statutes and regulations, including those relating to waste reduction, litter control, and solid waste disposal.
+By law, the project would be required to comply with federal, state, and local statutes and regulations, including those relating to waste reduction, litter control, and solid waste disposal.